Indiantown Ovarian Cancer Misdiagnosis Lawyer

 Deadline to File a Medical Misdiagnosis Lawsuit in Indiantown

 According to Fl.
 Stat.
 Ann. § 95.11, a general two-year statutory deadline applies to medical malpractice lawsuits filed with the state’s civil courts.
 The statutory window commences on the date the patient learns, or should have learned, about the injury.
 Additionally, Florida’s statute of repose asserts that regardless of when the patient learns they are injured, they may not file a malpractice claim if more than four years have passed since the malpractice date.

 There are exceptions to these statutory deadlines which could apply in rare cases.
 For example, if the physician used fraud to hide their malpractice from the patient, the patient has two years from the date they learn about the injury but no more than seven years from the injury date, to file suit.
 An ovarian cancer medical misdiagnosis attorney in Indiantown could explain the deadline governing the patient’s claim and file accordingly.

 Reach out to an Indiantown Ovarian Cancer Medical Malpractice Attorney

 If you suspect that a doctor’s negligence delayed the diagnosis or treatment of your cancer, you have the right to take legal action to hold the provider accountable for their negligence.
-A compassionate attorney at Domnick Cunningham & Whalen could advise whether you have a qualifying claim for compensation and counsel you regarding how to best proceed.
+A compassionate attorney at Domnick Cunningham & Yaffa could advise whether you have a qualifying claim for compensation and counsel you regarding how to best proceed.

 Schedule your consultation with an Indiantown ovarian cancer misdiagnosis lawyer by calling the office today.